-- 4.5% of students in the 15-23 age group participate solely in online courses and 3.2% of these students earn their degree completely online
+- 4.5% of students ages 15-23 participated solely in online courses, while 3.2% of these students earned their degree entirely through distance education learning,

-- 10.4% of the 24-30 age group are enrolled in only online courses and 8% of this group earn their degree solely through distance education
+- 10.4% of the 24-30 age group students were enrolled in only online courses, while 8% of these students actually earned their degree solely through an online format only,

 Many reasons are offered for the percentages of male and female students enrolled in distance education.
-The most recent data shows that more women than men enroll in online course and/or degree programs.
-Among undergraduate students the ratio between women and men is more even.
-In online graduate studies the number of female over male students is greater.
+The most recent data shows that more women than men enroll in online courses and/or degree programs.
+Among undergraduate students, the ratio between women and men is greater.
+In online graduate studies, the number of female over male students is more even.
 Without trying to provide the many reasons why this is the case, here are the facts:

-- In graduate studies in the same year 39% were female and 31.5% were male
+- In graduate studies in the same year, 54% were female and 46% were male.

 Online studies are very racially and/or ethnically diverse.
 The National Center for Education Statistics provides the following breakdown of percentages of students in terms of their ethnic background: